How to find a yacht job: Navigating the marine-recruitment minefield

-"Good money - possibly exempt from taxes, medical and dental cover, travel expenses covered, and the fact that you are living on one of the largest private ships travelling all around the world at no expense, gaining experiences that could not be achieved any other way without being extremely wealthy."
-Commented Brad Yeadon, founder of Seafarers CV, an online recruitment platform for yachts and crew.
+"Good money - possibly exempt from taxes, medical and dental cover, travel expenses covered, and the fact that you are living on one of the largest private ships travelling around the world at no expense, gaining experiences that could not be achieved any other way without being extremely wealthy", explained Brad Yeadon, founder of Seafarers CV.

-To work on a superyacht is a dream for many, and with the industry rising from the flames of the recession, now seems to be the perfect time to get that first job on board.
+To work on a superyacht is a dream for many, and with the industry going from strength to strength, now is the perfect time to get that first job on board.
 However, with such high competition, getting there may not be as simple as first seems, however there are people who can help!
 Yachting Pages lists the ways and means to find those elusive yacht jobs.

-There are four main ways that yacht crew can find a job aboard a superyacht:
+Here we cover the four main ways to find a job as yacht crew aboard a superyacht:

 1. Yacht crew agencies